Jesus was a nice person.

 have led them to ridiculous stories

-like in the above image (from here).
+like in the above image.

 How many Christians even believe this?